SergeyKovalevDev/ChatServer/README.md

 # ChatServer
 Simlpe Chat Server and Net Client
+Solution of task 13.3.3